wp-plugins/simple-rating/readme.txt

 **I broke my site while trying to create my own localization.
 What should I do?**

 First of all, you should have read how_to_translate.txt more carefully.
 Actually, go read it now.
-It explains what to do in this situation (at the end of file)
+It explains what to do in this situation (at the end of file).
-.

 == Changelog ==
 = 1.4 =
 * Added ability to easily translate plugin to your language.
 Please read how_to_translate.txt for localization instructions.
 At this time English, Ukrainian and Russian languages are available (just because I don't know any other languages)

-Currently looking for suggestions on how to make this plugin better.
-Head over to https://wordpress.org/support/plugin/simple-rating and let me know if you got any ideas.

 = 1.3.3 =
 * Solved conflict with WordPress SEO (possibly other too) which prevented voting from working